PruvoNet/squiss-ts/README.md

 - Easy message lifecycle management
 - Options to auto renew messages visibility timeout for long message processing
 - Option to automatically gzip incoming and outgoing messages to decrease message sizes
+- Option to auto upload large messages to s3 and retrieve the message from s3 upon receive
 - Full typescript support

 ## Quick example